IPD:An Incremental Prototype based DBSCAN for large-scale data with cluster representatives: IPD

-Intuitively, the ``border" or ``noise" point does not have any such behavior as in \Cref{lemma:cascadingEffect}.
-Therefore, new points can be queried without changing their actual state when $\eta$ is incremented.
-However, the size of $\epsilon$-neighborhood of $v \in S_\text{prototype}$ may increase while we query every points in $S_{inc}$.
-Hence, we can re-verify ``border" or ``noise" property of $v$ while processing $S_\text{inc}$.\\ {\bf Update the prototype graph.} In this step, we modify the graph $G_\text{prototype}$ which captures all possible merges among vertices w.r.t. additional queries induced by new sample $S_{\text{inc}}$.
-At each iteration, \emph{IPD} randomly chooses a set ($S_\text{inc}$) of $\beta$ points from the remaining unprocessed dataset and queries their neighbors in $S_\text{prototype}$ and $S_\text{inc}$. $G_\text{prototype}$ is updated to $G^{\prime}_\text{prototype}$ as described in the \Cref{def:sinc}.
+{Since the ``border" or ``noise" point does not induce further state changes, new points can be queried without changing their actual state when $\eta$ is incremented.} However, the size of $\epsilon$-neighborhood of $v \in S_\text{prototype}$ may increase while we run queries for every point in $S_{inc}$.
+Hence, we can re-verify ``border" or ``noise" property of $v$ while processing $S_\text{inc}$.\\ {\bf {Update the prototype graph.}} During this step, the graph $G_\text{prototype}$ is modified so that it includes all merging as a result of new queries prompted by new samples $S_{\text{inc}}$ and new clusters within the new samples.
+At each iteration, \emph{IPD} randomly chooses a set ($S_\text{inc}$) of $\beta$ points from the remaining unprocessed dataset and run queries among their neighbors in $S_\text{prototype}$ and $S_\text{inc}$.
 With state changes, $G^{\prime}_\text{prototype}$ may produce variation in cluster structure in $G_\text{prototype}$.
-We describe the conditions in \Cref{def:sinc} for the plausible modification imposed due to the addition of new vertices in $G_{prototype}$.\\